Orientation and Induction

 The following information and resources will also assist you in quickly becoming familiar with the large amount of information you need in your new role:

-You will be asked to attend an Orientation session in Frogmore House, on the Werrington North campus.
+You will be asked to attend an Orientation session at the Peter Shergold Building, Parramatta City Campus.

 Casual staff should talk with their supervisor about participating in all of the usual aspects of induction and orientation, unless a brief, local induction would be sufficient for the role.